brianbulgarelli/brianbulgarelli/README.md

 - How I got my nickname & why people call me Brian Bulgogi

-You can find me on [LinkedIn](https://www.linkedin.com/in/brian-bulgarelli/), send me an [email](brian.bulgarelli2001@gmail.com) or most social platforms @brianbulgogi.
+You can find me on [LinkedIn](https://www.linkedin.com/in/brian-bulgarelli/), send me an [email](brian.bulgarelli2001@gmail.com) or find me on most social platforms @brianbulgogi.